Knight of Cups

 Reversed

-This card is often called the romance card as it denotes ‘emotion in action’.
+This card is often called the romance card, as it denotes ‘emotion in action’.
 Existing relationships will get a boost of deeper feelings.
 Any new relationship will start with honest emotion; always a good sign of longevity!

-The card also denotes diplomacy and understanding so you may be called on to resolve matters.
+The card also denotes diplomacy and understanding, so you may be called on to resolve matters.

 The card can mean social gatherings to do with major emotional milestones: christenings, engagement or marriage.

-The card can denote ‘emotion in motion’ in creative work: art, writing or simply thinking up novel idea or way forward.
+The card can denote ‘emotion in motion’ in creative work: art, writing or simply thinking up a novel idea or way forward.

 It is however wise to consider that the card can sometimes denote high emotion.
 There is a sense of following your heart at the expense of anything else.
 Make sure all your decisions are well grounded in reality.

-There will be emotions out of control or supressed and coming from you or others.
+There will be emotions out of control or suppressed and coming from you or others.
 This could create arguments where expectations don’t meet reality or childish idealism doesn’t accept that 'maybe other people don’t share the vision'.

 You could also see vanity or superficiality when the early romance fizzles and the relationship becomes skin deep.
-A one night stand or simply lack of communication and ‘ghosting’ after initial attraction.
-Cheating may also be a factor - following one’s heart selfishly without regard to others and perhaps being controlling.
+A one-night stand or simply lack of communication and ‘ghosting’ after initial attraction.
+Cheating may also be a factor — following one’s heart selfishly without regard to others and perhaps being controlling.

 You will succeed through understanding and navigating office politics and people skills.
 You will be especially good at resolving issues through diplomacy and a strong creative problem-solving streak that can simmer down arguments before they occur.